Category:

 United Kingdom

-Brian May is an English musician, singer, guitarist, songwriter and astrophysicist who has a net worth of $260 million.
+Sir Brian May CBE is an English musician, singer, guitarist, songwriter, and astrophysicist who has a net worth of $260 million.
 Brian May, world-renowned as the lead guitarist of the iconic rock band Queen, is acclaimed for his distinct musical style and his contribution to some of the greatest hits in rock history, such as "Bohemian Rhapsody," "We Will Rock You," and "The Show Must Go On."
 However, his accomplishments extend far beyond the realm of music.
 With a PhD in Astrophysics from Imperial College London, May has significantly contributed to the scientific community as well.
 His work in stereoscopy, a technique for creating the illusion of depth, has been noteworthy, leading to the publication of several books on the topic.
-He also co-founded the Asteroid Day along with renowned astrophysicists to spread awareness about asteroids and their impact on Earth.
+He also co-founded Asteroid Day along with renowned astrophysicists to spread awareness about asteroids and their impact on Earth.
 In addition to his musical and scientific contributions, May has been an active advocate for animal rights.
 He established the "Save Me Trust," a campaign against the hunting of foxes and the culling of badgers in the UK.
+In 2005, Brian was made a Commander of the Most Excellent Order of the British Empire (CBE), and he was knighted in 2023.

 Early Life

-He was born Brian Harold May on July 19, 1947, in Hampton, London, England to his Scottish mother Ruth and English father Harold May.
+Brian May was born Brian Harold May on July 19, 1947, in Hampton, London, England.
+He is the son of a Scottish mother, Ruth, and an English father, Harold May.
 He attended Hampton Grammar School on a scholarship and formed his first band, 1984, during this time.
-A diligent Astronomy student at Imperial College working towards a Ph.D., Brian decided to put his academic studies at hold as Queen's popularity first exploded.
+A diligent Astronomy student at Imperial College working towards a Ph.D., Brian decided to put his academic studies on hold as Queen's popularity first exploded.

 Queen

 In 1968, May formed the band Smile with Tim Staffell and Roger Taylor.
 The band only lasted for two years.
-After that, Staffell left and May and Taylor joined forces with Freddie Mercury and John Deacon to form Queen in 1970.
+After that, Staffell left, and May and Taylor joined forces with Freddie Mercury and John Deacon to form Queen in 1970.
 May was the lead guitarist and was the lower-range vocalist in the band's three-part harmonies.
-Queen first charted in the UK with their second album, "Queen II" in 1974.
+Queen first charted in the UK with their second album, "Queen II," in 1974.
 After that, "Sheer Heart Attack" and "A Night at the Opera" brought them international success, particularly with their smash single "Bohemian Rhapsody."
-The song stayed at No. 1 in the UK for nine weeks.
+The song stayed at #1 in the UK for nine weeks.
 The band's 1977 album "News of the World" contained the still-famous anthems "We Will Rock You" and "We Are the Champions."
 By the early '80s, Queen was one of the biggest stadium rock bands in the entire world.
-Using a home-built guitar named "Red Special", May gave his contribution to many compositions "Tie Your Mother Down", "I Want It All", "We Will Rock You", "Fat Bottomed Girls" and "Who Wants to Live Forever".
-May sang the lead vocals on many Queen songs including "Who Wants to Live Forever" and "Sleeping on the Sidewalk."
+Using a home-built guitar named "Red Special," May contributed to many compositions, including "Tie Your Mother Down," "I Want It All," "We Will Rock You," "Fat Bottomed Girls," and "Who Wants to Live Forever."
+May sang the lead vocals on many Queen songs, including "Who Wants to Live Forever" and "Sleeping on the Sidewalk."

 Side Projects and Solo Career

 Several members of Queen explored side projects throughout the '80s.
 May released a mini-album with Van Halen in April 1983, "Star Fleet Project."
-In 1988, May contributed guitar solos to Black Sabbath's 14th album "Headless Cross."
+In 1988, Brian contributed guitar solos to Black Sabbath's 14th album "Headless Cross."
 In the aftermath of Mercury's death in November 1991, May threw himself into work and finished his solo album "Back to the Light" and then got to work touring worldwide to promote it.
 The album featured the single "Too Much Love Will Kill You."
-In late 1992, May formed the Brian May Band.
+In late 1992, he formed the Brian May Band.
 It was made up of May on vocals and lead guitar, Cozy Powell on drums, and Mike Moran and Rick Wakeman on keyboards.
-Subsequently, May made significant changes to the line up as he never felt like the group quite gelled together.
+Subsequently, Brian made significant changes to the lineup as he never felt like the group quite gelled together.
 In February 1993, the new line up began its world tour, supporting Guns N' Roses as well as headlining a few dates.
-After their tour ended, May returned to the studio and finished "Made in Heaven", Queen's final studio album, with Taylor and Deacon.
-May began working on a new solo album of covers in 1995.
-From his last solo album, May has been performing as a solo artist, as part of various ensembles, and occasionally as Queen with Roger Taylor.
+After their tour ended, May returned to the studio and finished "Made in Heaven," Queen's final studio album, with Taylor and Deacon.
+Brian began working on a new solo album of covers in 1995.
+Since his last solo album, May has been performing as a solo artist, as part of various ensembles, and as part of Queen + Adam Lambert.

 (Photo by Kevin Winter/Getty Images)